cyberdefender001/mohirdev.praktika/README.md

-# Projects that located here is done with the program of Mohirdev practicum.
+# These projects were done according to the program of Mohirdev practicum.